-The assessment outlined above was updated to reflect changes in the initial estimates of the fair values of assets and liabilities acquired as presented in the subsequent event disclosure of the financial year 2015 Consolidated Financial Statements, including the following material changes: intangible assets decreased by \$119 million; deferred tax liabilities increased by \$135 million; and goodwill increased by \$237 million for the residual amount of the changes.
-Goodwill is calculated as the difference between the aggregate merger consideration and the acquisition date fair value of the net assets acquired, and represents the value of the Legacy Towers Watson assembled workforce and the future economic benefits that we expect to achieve as a result of the Merger.
+Goodwill was calculated as the difference between the aggregate Merger consideration and the acquisition date fair value of the net assets acquired, and represents the value of the Legacy Towers Watson assembled workforce and the future economic benefits that we expect to realize as a result of the Merger.
 None of the goodwill recognized on the transaction is tax deductible.

 (ii) Includes acquired contingent liabilities of \$242 million.
-See Note 14 to the Consolidated Financial Statements for a discussion of our material acquired contingencies related to Legacy Towers Watson.
+See Note 14 to these Consolidated Financial Statements for a discussion of our material acquired contingencies related to Legacy Towers Watson.